wohshon/custom-xpaas-amq/README.md

     superUser=password

-Changes to `groups.properties` can be pushed in via the same file This file will be placed `configuration`
+Changes to `groups.properties` can be pushed in via the same file This file will be placed in `configuration`

     #
     # This file contains the roles for users who can log into JBoss A-MQ.